The Top 5 Amenities to Ask About When Shopping for Assisted Living

 Hint: Be sure to ask about negotiating this fee before you pay full price.

-The majority of assisted living communities are equipped to support residents on hospice or end-of-life care.
+The majority of assisted living communities are equipped to support residents with hospice or end-of-life care.

-The type of hospice accommodations will depend on the resident’s specific medical needs and budget, and will generally be determined with the community prior to move in.
+The type of hospice accommodations will depend on the resident’s specific medical needs and budget, and will generally be determined with the community before move-in.

 Be prepared to talk to the community director about your loved one’s hospice needs, including whether they will be entering the community on hospice care or adding it later as their medical needs increase.